vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/06_kAlAdhvaprakAshanam.md

-But those creatures called Kuṣmaṇda, Hāṭaka, and others who are properly enlightened souls continue to play in a world called Mahas.
-When the period of that night of Brahmā is over, creation starts again.
-Following this system of measurement, the life span of Brahmā is one hundred years.
-This is the duration of one day and night of Viṣnu.
-His life span is also one hundred years.
-The life span of Viṣṇu is one day in the life of Rudra, the

-· Lord of the Rudra world, which is above the world of Viṣṇu.
-The

-duration of his night is of the same length: one year is as described above.
-One hundred of these years is the limit of the life of Rudra.
-At the end of one hundred years [of his life] he attains identity with Śiva.
-The functional period of Rudra is one day consisting of 'one hundred rudras' (satarudras), who support the sphere of Brahmā.
-Their night is of the same length.
-Their life span is also one hundred years long.
-At the time of the death of the satarudras, the destruction of Brahmā's reign takes place.
-Thus, the life span of the rudras abiding in the water principle to the end of the pri mordial nature principle (prakrti) is counted in the following way: The life span of the rudras, abiding in the lower principle, is a day in the life of those who live in the higher principle.

-Then Brahmā and Rudra (although their worlds are destroyed, Brahmā and Rudra are not), who are presiding over water, and the other tattvas, remain in an unmanifest (avyakta) state.
-At that time, Lord Srikantha becomes the agent of destruction.
 This is the intermediate state of dissolution[^89] which ends in avyakta.
 When the time of destruction is over, a new creation begins again.
 At that time, those who attained liberation by following other śāstras are also created.[^90] The span of life of Lord Srikantha is one day of those rudras who abide in the veils (kañcukas).[^91] The length of their night is the same.
 One day of Gahanesa is the life span of Rudra.
 The length of his night is the same.
 During the night of

 TANTRASĀRA 95